0896271652/USUIMO_translation_Thai_language/README.md

 ## Notes 2

+This is not an official translation from the publisher or developer.
-This is a Thai translation by a fan only.
+It is only a translation made by a fan of the game.

-It is not an official translation.
+There may be mistranslations or incomplete parts.

 ## License / usage